ShawnDriscoll/Traveller-NPC-CharGen/README.rst

 * **Windows 10**

-  It might not work in OSX or Linux.
+  It has not been tested in Windows 11.

 Run the .EXE for Windows 10 to start.